danieldanan1/OpenAPISec-Validator/GuideMessages/BrokenObjectLevelAuthentication/authentication_permissions.md

 ####Broken Object Level Authentication
-**Please add to securitySchemes relevant permissions you defined in global security**
+**Please add to securitySchemes relevant permissions you defined in security label**
-You can choose method from this link:  https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml
 As represent below
 ```yaml
 security: